Spectal Harmonics: Bridging Spectral Embedding and Matrix Completion in Self-Supervised Learning: Experiments

+\paragraph{Incoherence and projection head complexity.} To estimate coherence of representations in Figure~\ref{fig:perf-coh} (left), we embed the training set of ImageNet-100 to get representations matrix ${\mA \in \mathbb{R}^{125952 \times 512}}$ and compute incoherence $\mu(\mA)$ using effective rank ${r_e(\mA)}$.
+We embed the training set using three distinct pre-trained models for each of the projection head configurations characterized by the number of layers $l$, ${l \in \{1,2,3,4\}}$, and average the values across ten embedding runs.
+The resulting mean and standard deviation plot suggests that incoherence (low $\mu$) is higher for more shallow projection heads and decreases ($\mu$ grows) as the number of layers in the head increase, a result we anticipated.

+\paragraph{Embeddings and representations disparity.} Figure~\ref{fig:perf-coh} (right) plots distinct models representations and embeddings in the Accuracy-Coherence plane.
+It encodes different type of loss with a shape: diamonds for \vicreg\; and squares for \rqmin.
+While blue colour signifies the position of each model's representations, the green colour reflects the corresponding embeddings.
+Both objectives demonstrate a \emph{separation} of the embedding (low coherence, low accuracy) and representation (high coherence, high accuracy) points, which is more distinctive in the case of \rqmin~(squares).

-Individual models are specified by a unique shape in Figure~\ref{fig:perf-coh} (right).
-The green colour signifies the position of each model's representations within the Accuracy-Incoherence plane, while the blue colour reflects the corresponding embeddings coordinates.
-The resulting scatter plot supports our hypothesis in Proposition~\ref{prop:coh} that incoherence indeed plays a crucial role in explaining the use of the backbone outputs.
+The resulting plots support our hypothesis in Proposition~\ref{prop:coh} that incoherence indeed plays a crucial role in explaining the use of the backbone outputs.
 For successful matrix completion, high incoherence of the partially observed affinity matrix is essential.
 However, for the downstream performance of the representations, the opposite is preferred.
 The projection head functions as a disentangling buffer, enabling the representations to maintain low incoherence.
-Conversely, the embeddings inherit the coherence of the underlying affinity matrix.
+Conversely, the embeddings inherit the incoherence of the affinity matrix.

-A connection between incoherence and downstream performance, similar to the reported above, can be seen on the models trained with VICReg objective.
-Again, we conduct SSL training with 1000 epochs and standard hyperparameters - we train a collection of ResNet-18 backbone models with varying projection head configurations ( ~ ${512\mhyphen 512}$, ~ ${512\mhyphen 512\mhyphen 512}$, ~ ${512\mhyphen 512\mhyphen 512\mhyphen 512}$, ~ ${1024\mhyphen 512}$, ~ ${2048\mhyphen 512}$, ~ ${1024\mhyphen 1024\mhyphen 1024}$) on CIFAR-10.
-Next, we train a standard linear probe on top of either a trained backbone or backbone + projection head on a downstream classification task for 100 epochs with standard hyperparameters.
-The downstream performance of the trained models is measured as top-1 accuracy on the validation set with the standard set of augmentations.

-Figure~\ref{fig:perf-coh-vicreg} \emph{left} panel depicts the inverse dependence of the representation incoherence on the complexity of a projection head reflected by its number of parameters.
-The \emph{right} panel is a scatter plot of the measured downstream performance versus the estimated incoherence of the representations ({green}) and embeddings ({blue}).
-This repeatedly provides empirical evidence that accuracy grows as incoherence decreases and representations characterised by lower incoherence compared to embeddings.
-Intuitively lower incoherence suggests less entanglement in the features making it easier to solve the downstream task.